Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Introduction

 \section{Introduction}

-Time-varying functional connectivity has been explored in an increasing number of studies in network neuroscience~\cite{kampman2024time, liegeois2019resting, lurie2020questions, alonso2025can}.
-Unlike traditional functional connectivity analyses, in which a single estimate of connectivity is estimated from time-series data, time-varying functional connectivity aims to capture how the brain's functional connectivity changes over time.
-These time-varying estimates have been shown to serve as more sensitive biomarkers than single time-averaged estimates in different domains~\cite{lurie2020questions, calhoun2014chronnectome}.
+Dynamic (time-varying) functional connectivity is explored in an increasing number of studies in network neuroscience~\cite{kampman2024time, liegeois2019resting, lurie2020questions, alonso2025can}.
+Unlike traditional functional connectivity analyses, in which a single estimate of connectivity is estimated from time-series data, dynamic functional connectivity aims to capture how the brain's functional connectivity changes over time.
+These dynamic estimates have been shown to serve as more sensitive biomarkers than single time-averaged estimates in different domains~\cite{lurie2020questions, calhoun2014chronnectome}.
 For example, functional connectivity dynamics are altered during aging~\cite{battaglia2020dynamic}, and can improve the classification of patients diagnosed with neurological disorders and healthy controls~\cite{saha2021classification, sakouglu2010method}.

-A crucial question related to modeling functional connectivity over time is whether observed fluctuations truly reflect \emph{dynamics}, or that the connectivity is \emph{static} and these fluctuations can be attributed to sampling variability, head motion artifacts present in the time series~\cite{laumann2017stability}, or certain modeling choices~\cite{hindriks2016can}.
-For example, if we use a sliding-window approach to model time-varying functional connectivity~\cite{sakouglu2010method, allen2014tracking}, the window length would influence our estimates of functional connectivity.
-Therefore, it is important to assess whether perceived dynamics are \emph{statistically meaningful}.
+Several different approaches exist to estimate dynamic connectivity from time series data, such as multivariate autoregressive models~\cite{lindquist2014evaluating, silvennoinen2009multivariate} and hidden Markov models (HMMs)~\cite{shappell2019improved, vidaurre2017brain}.
+By far the most popular method is the sliding-window approach~\cite{sakouglu2010method, allen2014tracking}.
+Although these procedures have produced promising findings, there are ongoing discussions related to the interpretation of this dynamic functional connectivity~\cite{lurie2020questions}.
+For instance, studies have demonstrated that the observed fluctuations might not reflect just true neural dynamics, but can instead be attributed to sampling variability, head motion artifacts ~\cite{laumann2017stability}, and modeling choices~\cite{hindriks2016can}.
+For example, when using a sliding-window approach~\cite{sakouglu2010method, allen2014tracking}, the choice of window length greatly influences the estimates of dynamic connectivity.
+Therefore, an important question is whether perceived dynamics are \emph{statistically meaningful} and truly reflect dynamics, instead of artifacts caused by the estimation procedure.